 A touch down is scored when a player places the ball over the score line without being touched by a defensive player.
 It must be controlled and placed on the ground, not dropped.
 The acting half for that play cannot score.

-.
+If the half is touched while in possession of the ball, it is a turn-over/change of possession (roll ball only).

 A touch can be made on any part of the body including clothing, hair, and the ball.
 (Standing on someone’s foot is classed as a touch!)
 Missing a player and calling “Touch” (phantom touch) is a send off offence “not in the spirit of the game”.